ShivamGarg1106/Airport-Security-Lines-Analysis/README.md

 1. **Passenger Class**: Represents each passenger, including their unique ID, inter-arrival time, arrival time, and processing time.
 2. **Single-Server and Multi-Server Systems**: Different functions manage the queue based on whether it’s a single-server or multi-server system.
 3. **Infinite and Finite Buffers**: The buffer size determines whether passengers are added to the queue or dropped if the queue is full.
+4. **Multithreading**: To handle arrivals and processing in parallel, the simulation uses multithreading.
+Separate threads are created for passenger arrivals and processing, allowing the system to realistically simulate simultaneous events and maintain accurate timing.
+5. **Mutex for Thread Safety**: Mutexes are used to protect shared resources (like queues and counters) across threads, ensuring thread-safe operations.
+Each server has its own mutex, and a global mutex is applied to shared data, preventing race conditions during the arrival and service processes.
-4. **Metrics Calculation**: Tracks waiting time, queue length, and server utilization.
+6. **Metrics Calculation**: Tracks waiting time, queue length, and server utilization by accumulating values across the simulation time.
+These metrics offer insights into performance for each configuration.

 Each of these components plays a role in providing insights into system performance and optimizing passenger handling at airport security.